anav5704/BETH-todo/README.md

 ![hero page](https://github.com/anav5704/BETH-todo/blob/main/docs/beth-todo.png)

 This is a simple, and my first todo app made with the BETH stack.
 Was nice being able to try out Bun and HTMX, I enjoyed working with them.
+Yes, Bun add is way faster than npm install.

 ## Technologies Used